Ba-dee-ya, say, do you remember?

-- The Band Minus the Face: Their 2013 album Now, Then, & Forever was their first recorded without any creative input from Maurice White.
+- The Band Minus the Face: Their 2013 album Now, Then, & Forever was their first recorded without any creative input from Maurice.

-- After developing Parkinson's disease, Maurice no longer tours and has only rarely made public appearances, although he is still a formal member and owns all rights to the band.
+- After developing Parkinson's disease, Maurice no longer toured and only rarely made public appearances, although he was still a formal member up to his death in 2016 and his estate owns all rights to the band.

 - Disco: Some of their late-'70s output.

 - Elemental Motifs: Maurice White explains that he got the band name from his star sign Sagittarius, which is a fire sign, and according to the triplicities, his sign had the seasonal qualities of earth (situated in Autumn in the northern hemisphere) and wind (situated in Spring in the southern hemisphere, and also represents Gemini).

 - Fading into the Next Song: "After the Love Has Gone" fades into "Let Your Feelings Show" on the album I Am.

 - Funk: Their primary defining sound, with some Soul and Disco elements incorporated.
 The Whites termed it "Sophisticated Funk" in contrast to the "Hardcore Funk" of James Brown and George Clinton.